rna-seq/grape.buildout/pipelines/Quick/README.txt

 Go to the parts folder and run the start script:

 <pre>
-cd grape
-cd pipelines
-cd Quick
-cd parts/
-cd parts/Run
+cd grape/pipelines/Quick/parts/Run
 ./start.sh
 </pre>

 If you get errors, you can store them into an error.log file like this:

 <pre>
-cd grape
-cd pipelines
-cd Quick
-cd parts/
-cd parts/Run
+cd grape/pipelines/Quick/parts/Run
 ./start.sh 2> error.log
 </pre>

 In case everything worked ok, you can run the execute script:

 <pre>
-cd grape
-cd pipelines
-cd Quick
-cd parts/
-cd parts/Run
+cd grape/pipelines/Quick/parts/Run
 ./execute.sh
 </pre>